nathanjonjon/youtube-stream-notifier-linebot/README.md

 ## Project Structure
 - `api` : Callback handlers and apis that interacts with `pubsubhubub` and database
-- `controller` : Controllers of database and linebot that
+- `controller` : Controllers of database and linebot
 - `main.go` : Initiate database, linebot and automate subscription

 ## Usage